YashMishra0101/YashMishra0101/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yashmishra0101&label=Profile%20views&color=0e75b6&style=flat" alt="yashmishra0101" /> </p>

-- 👋 Hi, I'm Yash, Front-End Developer who has a deep passion for web development.
+- 👋 Hi, I'm Yash, a Front-End Developer with a deep passion for web development.
 My expertise includes HTML, CSS, Tailwind CSS, JavaScript, React.js, and Firebase.
 I also have a strong desire to contribute to open-source projects.
-Currently, I am pursuing a Bachelor of Computer Application (BCA) degree at GH Raisoni, Nagpur, and I am in the final year of my course.
+Currently, I am pursuing a Bachelor of Computer Applications (BCA) degree at GH Raisoni, Nagpur, and I am in the final year of my program.

 - 🌱 I’m currently learning **React-JS** and **Firebase**.